 How to Determine Your Skin Type

-Last updated on February 18th, 2026 at 02:45 pm
+Last updated on August 9th, 2026 at 10:48 pm

 Determining your skin type feels confusing because your skin constantly changes.
 It gets oilier in summer and drier in winter, breaks out when you’re stressed, and feels tight after you wash it.
 So naturally you think your type is shifting too.